xcube-dev/xcube-viewer/docs/user_guide/settings.md

 ![Settings - Maps - User Maps](../assets/images/viewer/settings_usermaps.png)

-### Zoom on Dataset/Variable Selection
+### Zoom on Dataset/Place Selection

 ![On Selection](../assets/images/viewer/settings_on_selection.png)

-The map extent can be changed when selecting a new Dataset or Variable.
+The map extent can be changed when selecting a new Dataset or Place.
 The following options are available:

 - `pan` : map moves to the center of dataset bounding box
 - `pan and zoom`: map moves to the center and zooms to the extent of the dataset